-Faculty of Medicine in Košice (University of Pavel Jozef Šafárik) is an institution with almost 70 years of tradition.
-Faculty was established in 1948 and has 13 institutes, 2 clinical institutes, 39 clinics and 2 scientific and experimental research departments.
+The Faculty of Medicine in Košice (University of Pavel Jozef Šafárik) is an institution with almost 70 years of tradition located in Slovakia.
+Faculty was established in 1948 and has 13 institutes, 2 clinical institutes, 39 clinics, and 2 scientific and experimental research departments.
 There are more than 300 teachers at the Faculty.
-Since establishment of Faculty, there have been more then 12 000 graduates.
+Since the establishment of the Faculty, there have been more than 12 000 graduates.

-Programs for English speaking students have been opened in 1992, after fall of iron curtain.
-International students can study following study programs: General Medicine and Dental Medicine.
-Attractive are also PhD and post-graduate training of health specialists.
+Programs for English-speaking students have been opened in 1992, after the falling of iron curtain.
+International students can study the following study programs: General Medicine and Dental Medicine.
+Attractive are also Ph.D. and post-graduate training of health specialists.
 Practical training of students is performed in L. Pasteur University Hospital, which is situated next to the Faculty.

 International students can study following study programs: General Medicine and Dental Medicine.
 Attractive are also PhD and post-graduate training of health specialists.

-Faculty of Medicine in Kosice has become very popular among student these years.
-Total number of international students exceeded 600.
-They come from more than 40 countries, such as Greece, Israel, Saudi Arabia, Poland, Portugal and Italy.
+The Faculty of Medicine in Kosice has become very popular among students these years.
+The total number of international students exceeded 600 and they form around 50% of all students enrolled.
+They come from more than 40 countries, such as Greece, Israel, Saudi Arabia, Poland, Portugal, and Italy.

-According to Academic Ranking and Rating agency that compares quality of educational instution in Slovakia, Faculty of Medicine in Košice is among TOP 3 faculties on national level.
-Last year, Faculty fit in 2nd place (1st place – Jessenius Faculty of Medicine, Martin), what constitutes great success.
+According to the Academic Ranking and Rating agency that compares the quality of educational institution in Slovakia, the Faculty of Medicine in Košice is among TOP 3 faculties on a national level.
+Last year, Faculty fit in 2nd place (1st place – Jessenius Faculty of Medicine, Martin), which constitutes great success.

-Thanks to Structural Funds of the European union, big investment in modern health equipment has been made.
-This should result in further development of cutting-edge clinical research and publications.
+Thanks to the Structural Funds of the European Union, big investment in modern health equipment has been made.
+This should result in the further development of cutting-edge clinical research and publications.
 Thanks to extensive research, the Faculty developed its own PMLV artificial lung ventilation that was developed by University professors and scientists.
-It was proven that ventilators developed by UPJS medical staff have better results in saving human lifes than conventional ventilators.
+It was proven that ventilators developed by UPJS medical staff have better results in saving human lives than conventional ventilators.
 (Link)

 Where to continue: